xiix0/scam/README.md

-A horse!
-A horse!
-My kingdom for a horse!
+Patch griefs with proverbs.
-		-- Wm.
-Shakespeare, "Richard III"
+		-- William Shakespeare, "Much Ado About Nothing"